LowellInstruments/ddt/CLONE.md

 Once it is done, choose the option ``DDH provision``.
 This will update the DDH configuration settings.

+## Customize the DDH

+Some things cannot be automated.
+For example, we need to check if the firmware on the cell shield is OK.

+Please check the document README.md, section ``Cell shield firmware update`` for this.

+The repository ``ddt_quectel`` is already present in folder ``/home/pi/li/ddt_quectel`` of your DDH.

 ## Adding the DDH to the Dashboard

 Press the "add new DDH" on the Dashboard main page.